slarmoo/.github/profile/instructionTopics.md

 # Instruction topics

-The course covers a full stack of technologies including HTML, CSS, JavaScript, HTTP, DNS, web servers, database services, security, client side web frameworks, and progressive web applications.
-The instruction topics given below include assignments and projects to help you explore the concepts and demonstrate your mastery.
+The course covers a full stack of technologies including HTML, CSS, JavaScript, HTTP, DNS, web servers, services, security, and web frameworks.
 It is expected that you will start at the top of the list and work your way down.
-Make sure that you complete every assignment (marked with the ☑ icon) and submit the result in Canvas so that you can receive credit for what you have mastered.
+Not taking the time to fully grok the content will significantly decrease your mastery of the course and increase the time it takes for you to build your startup deliverables.

 ## Development essentials